sid-38/sid-38.github.io/about.md

 Master of Computer Science at Texas A&M University (2024)

-Bachelor of Technolgy in Computer Science and Engineering (2021)
+Bachelor of Technolgy in Computer Science and Engineering at National Institute of Technolgy, Calicut (2021)

 ### More Information

-Currently on the lookout for internship and full time opportunities in cybersecurity
+Currently on the lookout for full time opportunities in Software Engineering or Cyber Security

 ### Contact me